ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021/index.rst

 .. note::

   This page is an update from the previously developed :ref:`GBD 2019 maternal disorders cause model document <2019_cause_maternal_disorders>`.
-There were no major updates from the 2019 to 2021 version.
+The only update was a change to the YLD equation, as noted in the YLDUpdateNote_.

 .. contents::
    :local: